 - Explore issues around migration.
-Key partners may include the Ulster Historical Foundation and the Centre for Migration Studies but will also involve the community, academics and academic Institutions. - Work with Government and other agencies to increase awareness of the impact of the Ulster Scots on the built heritage and landscape. - Engage with the community and Statutory Bodies to create and develop Ulster Scots content to the visitor experience. - In relationship with organisations such as the Arts Council the Agency will contribute to the development of art in public places. - Work with the Education Authorities to aid the development of Ulster Scots history in the curriculum. - Work with Government Departments, Statutory Agencies and other bodies to highlight the relevance and importance of Ulster Scots to the work they are engaged in. - The organisation of joint projects with Foras na Gaeilge under the umbrella of the Language Body each year.
+Key partners may include the Ulster Historical Foundation and the Centre for Migration Studies but will also involve the community, academics and academic Institutions - Work with Government and other agencies to increase awareness of the impact of the Ulster Scots on the built heritage and landscape - Engage with the community and Statutory Bodies to create and develop Ulster Scots content to the visitor experience - In relationship with organisations such as the Arts Council the Agency will contribute to the development of art in public places - Work with the Education Authorities to aid the development of Ulster Scots history in the curriculum - Provide leadership to ensure the success of the commemorations of the 400th anniversary of the Plantation - Work with Government Departments, Statutory Agencies and other bodies to highlight the relevance and importance of Ulster Scots to the work they are engaged in - The organisation of joint projects with Foras na Gaeilge under the umbrella of the Language Body each year.